 Are you taking children into older years?

-We can take Reception, Year 1 and Year 2 children, and from September 2017 we will have a Year 3 as well.
+We can take Reception, Year 1, 2 and 3 children, and from September 2018 we will have a Year 4as well.
 We do not have any older year groups.
-We sometimes have vacancies in other year groups so ring the office if interested.\
+We sometimes have vacancies in other year groups so ring the office if interested.

 What is your attitude to SATs and exams?